dbactual/thomaspaine-www/content/works/prospect-papers.md

    Light, which answered very well as an allegory without being believed as a fact.

+   From the March 24, 1804 *Prospect* issue:

    THE TOWER OF BABEL

-   The story of the tower of Babel is told in Genesis xi.
-It begins thus:
-   "And the whole earth [it was but a very little part of it they knew] was of one language and of one speech.
-And it came to pass, as they journeyed from the East, that they found a plain in the land of Shinar, and they dwelt there.
-And they said one to another, Go to, let us make brick and burn them thoroughly, and they had brick for stone, and slime had they for mortar.

-   "And they said, Go to, let us build us a city, and a tower whose top may reach unto heaven, and let us make us a name, lest we be scattered abroad upon the face of the whole earth.
-And the Lord came down to see the city and the tower which the children of men builded.

-   "And the Lord said, Behold the people is one, and they have all one language; and this they begin to do; and now nothing will be restrained from them which they have imagined to do.
-Go to, let us go down and there confound their language, that they may not understand one another's speech.

-   "So [that is, by that means] the Lord scattered them abroad from thence upon the face of all the earth; and they left off building the city."
+   The story of the tower of Babel is told in the eleventh chapter of Genesis.
+It begins thus. &mdash; "And the whole earth (it was but a very little part of it they knew) was of one language and of one speech. &mdash; And it came to pass, as they journeyed from the east, that they found a plain in the land of Shinar and they dwelt there. &mdash; And they said one to another, *Go to*, let us make brick and burn them thoroughly, and they had brick for stone, and slime had they for mortar. &mdash; And they said, *Go to*, let us build us a city, and a tower whose top may reach unto heaven, and let us make us a name, lest we be scattered abroad upon the face of the whole earth. &mdash; And the Lord came down to see the city and the tower which the children of men builded. &mdash; And the Lord said, behold the people is one, and they have all one language, and this they begin to do, and now nothing will be restrained from them which they have imagined to do. &mdash; *Go to*, let us go down and there confound their language, that they may not understand one another's speech. &mdash; So (that is, by that means) the Lord scattered them abroad from thence upon the face of all the earth, and they left off building the city."

-   This is the story, and a very foolish, inconsistent story it is.
-In the first place, the familiar and irreverend manner in which the Almighty is spoken of in this chapter is offensive to a serious mind.

-   As to the project of building a tower whose top should reach to heaven, there never could be a people so foolish as to have such a notion; but to represent the Almighty as jealous of the attempt, as the writer of the story has done, is adding profanation to folly.
-"Go to" says the builders, "let us build us a tower whose top shall reach to heaven."
-"Go to" says God, "let us go down and confound their language."
+   This is the story, and a very foolish inconsistent story it is.
+In the first place, the familiar and irreverend manner in which the almighty is spoken of in this chapter is offensive to a serious mind.
+As to the project of building a tower whose top should reach to heaven, there never could be a people so foolish as to have such a notion; but to represent the Almighty as jealous of the attempt, as the writer of the story has done, is adding profanation to folly. &mdash; "*Go to*," says the builders, "let us build us a tower whose top shall reach to heaven. *Go to,* says God, let us go down and confound their language."
+This quaintness is indecent, and the reason given for it is worse, for,

-   This quaintness is indecent, and the reason given for it is worse, for, "now nothing will be restrained from them which they have imagined to do."
+   "now nothing will be restrained from them which they have imagined to do."
    This is representing the Almighty as jealous of their getting into heaven.
    The story is too ridiculous, even as a fable, to account for the diversity of languages in the world, for which it seems to have been intended.

-   As to the project of confounding their language for the purpose of making them separate, it is altogether inconsistent; because instead of producing this effect, it would, by increasing their difficulties, render them more necessary to each other, and cause them to keep together.
+   As to the project of confounding their language for the purpose of making them separate, it is altogether inconsistent; because, instead of producing this effect, it would, by increasing their difficulties, render them more necessary to each other, and cause them to keep together.
 Where could they go to better themselves?